alexeymaximuk/TestDayHome-Hero/README.md

 ### Task:
 Based on existing arcitecture scheme create a __Model__ with initial stats, __View__ (showing current stats and button "level up"), __Presenter__ (controlling the level-up logic).

+### How to use:
+- Select a stat you want to increase on LevelUp
+- Press LevelUp button to increase Hero level and selected stat